learn-co-curriculum/phase-4-project-guidelines/README.md

     has-many-through relationships). **Note:** in order to accomplish this, your project must include a joins table.
 This joins table must include a user submittable attribute.
-  - Full CRUD actions for at least one resource.
+  - Full CRUD actions for the resource belonging to the two others (joins).
     The update action should be implemented using a form that is pre-filled with existing values for the object.
-On submission of the form, the object should update. **Note:** Using a `like` button or similar will not meet the update requirement.
+On submission of the form, the object should update.
+    **Note:** Using a `like` button or similar will not meet the update requirement.
   - Minimum of create and read actions for EACH resource.
 - Follow RESTful routing convention for backend routes.
 - [Active Record validations](https://guides.rubyonrails.org/active_record_validations.html)